LIBERTYAILEO/googletrans-learning-/README.md

 Installation

 To run this script, you need to have Python installed on your system.
-Additionally, you need to install the googletrans and httpx modules.You can install the required modules using pip:pip install googletrans==4.0.0-rc1 httpx
+Additionally, you need to install the googletrans and httpx modules.You can install the required modules using pip:

+pip install googletrans==4.0.0-rc1 httpx

 Usage